-I was responsible for designing and laying out the control board for an autonomous quadcopter built by the Portland State Autonomous Vehicles Team.
+I designed and laid out the control board for an autonomous quadcopter built by the Portland State Autonomous Vehicles Team.

-Final schema, layout, and Gerber files are available at the project Github repository.
+Final schema, layout, and Gerber files are available at my Github.

 I used the standard version of Eagle to create a four-layer board with internal ground and power planes.
 The board carries an LPC1343 microprocessor which takes input from an onboard sensor stick containing accelerometer, compass, and gyro chips.
 After some sensor fusion and optionally in response to joystick input, the board provides PWM signals to four brushless DC motor controllers at a rate of 200Hz.

 An onboard XBee communicates over wireless serial to a second XBee at an accompanying laptop control station.
 The mini-USB connector is connected to the chip’s USB 2.0 Full-Speed PHY and a voltage regulator breaks out the 5V to provide 3.3V to the rest of the board’s components.

 The board can be programmed by wiring the laptop to the board’s ISP/JTAG port and simultaneously pressing the reset and ISP button to boot into ISP mode.
 The sensors are brought out on an FTDI header as an alternative to the wireless connection for debugging.

 The initial schema followed exactly from the existing protoboard above because the quadcopter could fly under remote control and was able to hover.

 An LPCXpresso development board from NXP Semiconductors was used because it came with a free development environment called CodeRed.
 The resulting soldered protoboard was bulky and too large for the frame so we wanted to replace the entire protoboard and its mounted components while duplicating the debug/programming functionality of the LPCXpresso dev board.

 The end result was hopefully to be able to easily add/remove custom sensor packages so it was decided that all possible GPIO pins were to be brought out to header pins.